 3. Pain Medication

 Note: This article is for general information purposes only.
-Always seek the advice of your doctor, lactation consultant, or IBCLC when taking medication while breastfeeding.
+Always seek the advice of your doctor, pharmacist, lactation consultant, or IBCLC before starting, stopping, or changing any medication while breastfeeding.